KShebek/cbe504/main.typ

 $<eq:reversible_eq_rearrange>
 The expression given by the right-hand side of #ref(<eq:reversible_eq_rearrange>) leads to the definition of the concentration-based equilibrium constant, $K_"c "$, which can be expressed compactly as
 $ K_"C " equiv product_(j) [A_j]^(nu_j) $<eq:kc>
-and describes the ratio of the forward to reverse rate constants at equilibrium.
+and describes the ratio of the forward to reverse rate constants of a reversible, elementary reaction at equilibrium.
 #footnote[From here on out, we will omit the "eq" subscript since it is implicit when dealing with an equilibrium constant.]
 If one were to use partial pressures, $p_j$, instead of concentrations, one can define a pressure-based equilibrium constant, $K_"p "$, as
 #footnote[For an ideal gas, one can conveniently state $K_"p " = K_"C " (R T)^delta$ where $delta$ is the change in stoichiometric numbers.